hannacodes/RockBottom/README.md

 ---

 ## Want to try it out?
-Install these three api's by typing into terminal/command prompt:
+Install these three apis by typing into terminal/command prompt:
 ```
 $ pip install pygame
 ```